anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 of 2 consecutive tokens or words.
 Training models with higher n-grams is usefull for classification problems where word order is important, such as sentiment analysis, which we are doing.
-Taking into account n words at a time allows model to store more context with a well-understood space–time tradeoff, which increases scalablity too.
+Taking into account n words at a time allows model to store more context with a well-understood space–time tradeoff, which increases scalablity too.<br>
+Lets see how precision changes when our model is tested with validation dateset with varying word n-grams value.
 <img src="/assets/pr_vs_wordngrams.png" alt="Architecture">

 ### Underfitting
 A statistical model or a machine learning algorithm is said to have underfitting when it cannot capture the underlying trend of the data.
 (It’s just like trying to fit undersized pants!)
 Underfitting destroys the accuracy of our machine learning model.
 Its occurrence simply means that our model or the algorithm does not fit the data well enough.
-It usually happens when we have less data to build an accurate model and also when we try to build a linear model with a non-linear data.

 Techniques to reduce underfitting :
 1. Increase model complexity